 The Family Liaison Worker program provides female offenders and their families the opportunity to establish Family Reintegration Action Plans as they deal with the challenges of maintaining relationships during incarceration.

-Support is offered in the areas of parenting, child custody, the Mother-Child Program, and Child Link visiting technology as we as assist with community release and reintegration issues.
+Support is offered in the areas of parenting, child custody, the Mother-Child Program, and visiting technology as we as assist with community release and reintegration issues.

 CFCN currently has an FLW program at Nova Institution for women in Truro, Nova Scotia.

-Canadian Families and Corrections Network is launching its newest parenting project with The Movember Foundation and partners across Canada!
+Canadian Families and Corrections Network is launching its newest parenting project with Movember and partners across Canada!

-It all begins in August 2018 with incarcerated dads in Dorchester Penitentiary NB, Collins Bay Institution ON, and Pacific Institution BC.
+It all began in August 2018 with incarcerated dads in Dorchester Penitentiary NB, Collins Bay Institution ON, and Pacific Institution BC.